On the local minimizers of the Mahler volume: The 2-dimensional case

 We want to prove that $K$ is a parallelogram, that is to say $N=2$ in \eqref{eq:h''+h}.

-As in Section \ref{ssect:polygon}, we would like to find a perturbation $v$ such that $J''(h)\cdot(v,v) <0$, which would be a contradiction.
-So that $h+tv$ remains admissible for all small $t$, we need $v''+v$ to be supported within the support of $h''+h$.
+As in the previous step, we would like to find a perturbation $v$ such that $J''(h_{0})\cdot(v,v) <0$, which would be a contradiction.
+So that $h_{0}+tv$ remains admissible for all small $t$, we need $v''+v$ to be supported within the support of $h_{0}''+h_{0}$.